StackVista/stackstate-docs/setup/cli.md

 ## Configure the StackState CLI

-The StackState CLI will search for configuration in two places:
+To use the StackState CLI, you need to configure it with the API connection details for your StackState instance.

-* `conf.d/conf.yaml` - relative to the directory where the CLI is run
+* If you installed the StackState CLI using the Linux or Windows instructions above, a [wizard will guide you through configuration](#wizard-configuration-linux=and-windows-install).
-* `~/.stackstate/cli/conf.yaml` or `%APPDATA%/StackState/cli/conf.yaml` - relative to the user's home directory
+* If you ran the Docker install, you will need to [create the configuration file manually](#manual-configuration-docker-install).

-### Wizard configuration
+### Wizard configuration (Linux and Windows install)

-If you use binary, you can bootstrap configuration file for your system user by running any command.
-The cli won't find config file and will guide you to create one under your user's home directory:
+The binary files downloaded in the Linux and Windows install methods described above includes a configuration wizard to generate the configuration file.
+When you run any command, the StackState CLI will look for a configuration file.
+If it does not find a valid file, it will guide you through creating one and store it under your user's home directory.

 ```
-$ ./sts graph list-types
+$ sts graph list-types
 No config was found.
 Would you like to configure CLI using wizard? (y/N) y

 Base API URL (default - http://localhost:7070/) https://mystackstate.example.org
 	username (empty if no auth) admin
 	password secretpassword